 Cryotherapy for dermatological lesions

-A large part of the most common skin lesions can be treated with nitrogen cold therapy.
-Nitrogen comes into direct contact with the skin, freezing and destroying the affected cells, respecting the healthy tissue and favouring the appearance of new tissues, once the lesion disappears.
+A large part of the most common skin lesions can be treated with dermatological cryotherapy.
+Nitrogen comes into direct contact with the skin, freezing and destroying the affected cells, respecting healthy tissue and promoting the appearance of new tissues, once the lesion disappears.

 There are several methods of application, from direct application instruments, capable of supplying nitrogen in a very specific way, to complete body booths that act on the whole body, repairing different affected areas.